EGI-Federation/documentation/content/en/users/compute/orchestration/im/ec3/apps/ecas/_index.md

 ```

 As SLURM is used as workload manager, it is possible to check the status of the
-working nodes by using the `sinfo` command, which provides information about Slurm
+working nodes by using the `sinfo` command, which provides information about SLURM
 nodes and partitions.

 ```shell